-Late last year, our colleagues at the MPA-C and CMPA flagged a new requirement, in line with what the federal government was requiring, for all trucks to include an electronic logging device (ELD) for the purposes of tracking driver hours - including on productions.
-The MPA-C and CMPA have been working with the unions to obtain a federal exemption to this rule, which isn't compatible with production practices where hours of work are monitored differently and where more than one driver may use a (usually rented) truck.
+Late in 2022, our colleagues at the MPA-C and CMPA flagged a new requirement, in line with what the federal government was requiring, for all trucks to include an electronic logging device (ELD) for the purposes of tracking driver hours - including on productions.
+The MPA-C and CMPA have worked with the unions to obtain a federal exemption to this rule, which isn't compatible with production practices where hours of work are monitored differently and where more than one driver may use a (usually rented) truck.

 Working with Ontario Creates and Minister Lumsden's office, we were pleased to facilitate meetings with the Ministry of Transportation in order to highlight the industry's needs for provincial officials.
-As our colleagues continue to advance this issue at the federal level, we will support their efforts any way we can with the province.
+The MPA-C and CMPA have obtained an industry exemption to this regulation at the federal level, and discussions about implementation of a similar exemption provincially are nearly complete.
+We will support their efforts any way we can with the province.